JoelMichaelRutter/wax_crate_MS5/README.md

 1. **Hero Image** - I wanted customers and users to understand the purpose and context of the site straight away.
 What better way than with a large image of someone have a good dig through a crate of vinyl records just like they would do in a real record shop.
 Another word for vinyl is "Wax" hence the name "Wax Crate".
 2. **Company Info** - (Satisfies User Story 1) In terms of SEO considerations, it's really important to ensure that information about the site and who the business is readily available.
 Thats why on the first page, I've included some company information contained within the types of semantic HTML elements that search engines look for.
 To add to that, I wove the short and longtail keywords I decided on during the planning stage into this content so as not to content stuff.
-3. **Call to action button** - I wanted a definitive instruction to the user to be clear so included a call to action button to enter the site properly.
+3. **Call to action button** - (Partially satisfies User Story 2) I wanted a definitive instruction to the user to be clear so included a call to action button to enter the site properly.
 This button serves the same purpose as the "records" link.

 ## **Records App**
 There is a fair bit of functionality here, so stick with me.

 ### **Records**
 The records template does quite alot of work in terms of the project.
-It gets rendered when all records are viewed and is responsible for displaying filtered, searched for and sorted results.
+It gets rendered when all records are viewed and is responsible for displaying unfiltered, filtered, searched for and sorted results.
 I'll show the template and discuss the functionality below.
+In general, all of this functionality satisfies User Story 2.

 <img src="readme-images/records-template.png" width="1000" alt="An image of the wax crate records template with annotations">